Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Introduction

-A majority of papers in the domain~\cite{Cohendet2018,Dumont2023,Harini2023} seek to achieve high prediction performance and lack a comprehensive analysis of the (dis)similarities to how humans view and remember videos.
-To address this gap, we make the following contributions in this paper: (i)~We propose a new model that matches state-of-the-art video memorability predictions on naturalistic videos using a single feature encoder while facilitating a study of the semantic and temporal attention mechanisms underlying the model's prediction ability. (ii)~To enable comparison to \emph{what} human beings attend to and \emph{when} in the videos, we collect eye-tracking data as participants view videos in an experiment designed to collect memorability scores, similar to the original experiments. (iii)~Through panoptic segmentation and attention-weighted analyses, we show that both the model and humans increase and decrease attention similarly to different \emph{things} and \emph{stuff} and that these changes are related to memorability. (iv)~Through analysis of the model's temporal attention scores, we show that our model with no intrinsic temporal bias learns to attend to the initial frames of the video with a decreasing pattern of attention over time, consistent with observations in humans. (v)~Finally, we will release our eye-tracking data to encourage both the cognitive science and computer vision communities to gain more insights into memorability.
+The video memorability literature~\cite{Cohendet2018,Dumont2023,Harini2023} focuses on high prediction performance and lacks analysis of models' (dis)similarities to how humans view and remember videos.
+We address this gap through the following contributions: (i)~We adopt a simple CNN+Transformer model to predict video memorability as it facilitates a study of spatio-temporal attention mechanisms.
+Even with a single encoder, our model matches state-of-the-art performance. (ii)~To compare the model against \emph{what} humans look at and \emph{when}, we collect eye-tracking data of subjects in a video memorability experiment, similar to the original setup~\cite{Cohendet2018,Newman2020}. (iii)~Through panoptic segmentation and attention-weighted analyses, we show that both the model and humans increase and decrease attention similarly to different \emph{things} and \emph{stuff}. (iv)~We show that our model with no intrinsic temporal bias learns to attend to the initial frames of the video with a decreasing pattern over time, consistent with framewise human-human gaze agreement patterns.
+We will release our code and eye-tracking data to encourage further research.

+Note, our work aims to highlight the similarities between \textit{human fixations} when performing memorability experiments, and \textit{model attention} when trained to predict memorability scores.
+A simple CNN+Transformer architecture enables this, matches SoTA, and has not been used in video memorability before.